 1.Write down your income

 It’s can be helpful to see the big picture written out on paper.
-You can use my free budget template to help you do this.
 Income includes your paychecks, side hustles, rental income, child support, and any other cash you bring in.

 2. Write down your monthly bills and expenses